 The performance of AspectJ programs has also been discussed and investigated in the literature, and typically it is assumed or demonstrated to some degree that aspects do not impose unreasonable overhead.
-Kiczales et al.'s overview paper of AspectJ [16] for instance makes the pronouncement that (with respect to before/after advice) "...there should generally be no observable performance overhead from these additional method calls."
+Kiczales et al's overview paper of AspectJ [16] for instance makes the pronouncement that (with respect to before/after advice) "...there should generally be no observable performance overhead from these additional method calls."
 Method calls inserted into code to support advice testing are assumed to be simple and strict enough that the Just-In-Time compiler in most Java Virtual Machine implementations will be able to inline the method call, and thus reduce any overhead to insignificance.
 The AspectJ FAQ reinforces that perception, claiming that most constructions have little overhead, which "could be optimized away by modern VM's."
 [35] (section 7.3).

 There are a few studies that actually measured the performance impact of using aspects.
 Pace and Campo, for instance, analyzed regular and aspect-oriented versions of a temperature control benchmark [6].
-Although they found one style of implementation to be over 3 times slower than the original, a different aspect-oriented approach had only about 1% runtime overhead.
+Although they found one style of implementation to be over 3 times slower then the original, a different aspect-oriented approach had only about 1% runtime overhead.
 They attribute the former to the internal use of reflection, and conclude that the impact may depend on the problem under consideration.
-A more recent and larger study was done by Hilsdale and Hugunin [14], examining both runtime and compile-time performance issues.
-A naive implementation is shown to have quite poor performance (for a logging implementation), but they improve that to an "unlikely to be noticeable" 22% runtime overhead for an optimized version.
-Again they attribute the former very poor performance largely to the use of reflection.
+A more recent and larger study was done by Hilsdale and Hugunin